intel/cluster-management-toolkit/README.md

 nodes in the cluster, so adding other infrastructure can also be useful.

 _Note_: __iktadm__ runs some minor sanity checks during the prepare step.
-It will check whether a control-plane has been defined in the inventory;
+It will check whether a control plane has been defined in the inventory;
 if not it'll ask if the system that `iktadm prepare` is executed on should be added as a control plane.
 It will also check whether passwordless sudo is enabled (this is necessary for most functionality) and, if necessary, create an _ssh_